 |Growth IQ KPI Dashboard extract – What gets measured gets managed.
 As debtor days reduces watch cash in the bank increase.|

 In some circumstances, seasonal trading conditions will have an effect on stock required.
-Nothing worse than a stock-out situation that means you can fill orders and lose sales.
-However, if your ordering procedures are floored you could be in a situation where excess stock is just sitting on the shelves, not being converted to cash in the bank and removing the opportunity to be invested into something else.
+There’s nothing worse than a stock-out situation that means you cannot fill orders, and end up losing sales.
+However, if your ordering procedures are flawed, you could be in a situation where excess stock is just sitting on the shelves, not being converted to cash in the bank and removing the opportunity to be invested into something else.
 (Investment in business growth for instance).

 |Forecasting your businesses cash balance into future periods gives you a 360 degree view of your business and aids well informed decisions about the allocation of excess cash.|

-*If you want to know more about setting your business up with KPI dashboards specific to your goals and business needs please contact us for a complimentary appraisal.
+*If you want to know more about setting your business up with user-friendly KPI dashboards specific to your goals and business needs, please contact us for a complimentary appraisal.